JaimeHyland/Mellifera/Testing.md

 # Manual Testing

-### **The following checks were completed on all browsers, any issues have been captured and documented below with screenshots.**
+### **The following checks were completed on both listed browsers, any issues have been captured and documented below with screenshots.**

 **<details><summary>Sitewide</summary>**